deGrootLab/abcg2_evaluation/RBFE/README.md

+- AMBER99SB*-ILDN ff is used for protein if not stated as 14SB or 14sb.
+When a quantity (in ddg_RBFE.csv and dg_RBFE.csv) is prefixed with "14SB_" or "14sb_", AMBER14SB ff is used for protein.
 - ddg_RBFE.csv: the experimental and estimated ddg values with standard error and BAR error for am1bcc and abcg2.
 - dg_RBFE.csv: the experimental and estimated dg values with standard error for am1bcc and abcg2.
 The dg values are calculated using the raw ddg values with Cinnabar (https://github.com/OpenFreeEnergy/cinnabar/).
-- ./inputs_GAFF2_AM1-BCC/${target}/inputs/protein/ contains the topology and pdb files of the protein.
+- ./inputs_GAFF2_AM1-BCC/${target}/inputs/protein/ contains the topology and pdb files of protein.
 - ./inputs_GAFF2_AM1-BCC/${target}/inputs/ligands/ has the topology and structure files (sdf and pdb) of ligands.
 - ./inputs_GAFF2_AM1-BCC/${target}/edge_${LigandA}_${LigandB}/hybridStrTop/ contains the merged pdb (mergedA.pdb and mergedB.pdb), itp (ffmerged.itp and merged_hmr.itp), and the corresponding pair (pairs1.dat and pairs2.dat) files.
-These files are generated using the pmx atomMapping and ligandHybrid commands.
+These files are generated using pmx atomMapping and ligandHybrid commands.
-- The same set of files is available for ABCG2 in ./inputs_GAFF2_ABCG2/.
+- The same set of files are available for ./inputs_GAFF2_ABCG2/.
-- ligandname_to_OpenFEligandname.txt: The ligands' names used in this study, and their corresponding name in the  OpenFE repository.
-They differ in only a few ligands, for example the ligands with "${ligname}-flip" are renamed here as "${ligname}".
+- ligandname_to_OpenFEligandname.txt: The ligands' name used in this study, and their corresponding name in OpenFE repository.
+They differ in only a few ligands, for examples the ligands with "${ligname}-flip" are renamed here as "${ligname}".
-- The dg and ddg values are in kcal/mol.
+- The dg and ddg values are kcal/mol.